 - Eye Scream: The Twinkle-Eyed Ponies were enslaved by a gemstone loving wizard, who forced them to labor in the darkness digging out luminescent gemstones, which basically drove them blind.
 When Applejack destroyed the Jewel Wizard's gem-encrusted throne and ended up kicking him down a ravine, an explosion occurred and drove shards of gemstones into each Twinkle-Eyed Pony's eye-sockets, giving them their trademark eyes.

 - The Klutz: Applejack.
-However, she proved to be quite the Big Damn Hero in "Applejack's Amazing Adventure" (the one with the twinkle-eyed ponies, whom she rescues singlehoofedly.)
+However, she proved to be quite the Big Damn Heroine in "Applejack's Amazing Adventure" (the one with the twinkle-eyed ponies, whom she rescues singlehoofedly.)

 - Our Dragons Are Different: Dragons lack wings and are shown to come in different colors.
 Baby dragons are historically shown to be pets of ponies.

-- Painting The Frost On The Windows: To the same degree as FIM, and not just done by the ponies.
+- Painting the Frost on Windows: To the same degree as FIM, and not just done by the ponies.
 For example, in one story, if the daffodil sorcerer doesn't get his gold on time, he can't use it to make the flowers and there won't be any this year, so the ponies have to get it back from thieves in a hurry.

 - Strong Family Resemblance: The "baby" versions of the ponies.
 In this continuity they're essentially younger clones of their mothers created from looking through a magical mirror.